 In addition, for arrested center-of-mass (CM) translation motion, the MSD saturates at a value $2\langle\vec{r}^2\rangle_{\text{ac}}$ where $\langle\vec{r}^2\rangle_{\text{ac}}$ is the (active) static variance, Eq.~(\ref{append_MSD-static-active}).
-The latter diverges with the lower integration limit ($\omega_{\text{min}}$) and thus shows a Landau-Peierls-like instability $\langle\vec{r}^2\rangle_{\text{ac}}\sim N^{2/d_s-1}$, similar to the passive case \cite{burioni_2002,burioni_2004}.
-Hence, for this particular case of force monopoles combined with thermal forces, it is possible to assign an effective temperature $T_{\text{eff}} = T+\phi {f_0}^2\tau p(1-p)/(d\gamma k_B)$, which can describe both the subdiffusion and saturation regimes of the MSD of an active system.
-Noteworthy, this applies exactly only for the second moment (i.e., MSD), and likely for higher moments, it is not appropriate, since the active noise is Poissonianly distributed (i.e., the random telegraph process) while the thermal noise is Gaussianly distributed \cite{naftali_2022}.
+The latter diverges with the lower integration limit $\omega_{\text{min}}$, and thus shows a Landau-Peierls-like instability $\langle\vec{r}^2\rangle_{\text{ac}}\sim N^{2/d_s-1}$, similar to the passive case \cite{burioni_2002,burioni_2004}.
+Hence, for this particular case of force monopoles combined with thermal forces, it is possible to assign an effective temperature

+which can describe both the subdiffusion and saturation regimes of the MSD of an active system.
+Noteworthy, this applies exactly only for the second moment (i.e., MSD), and likely for higher moments, it is not appropriate since the active noise is Poissonianly distributed (i.e., the random telegraph process) while the thermal noise is Gaussianly distributed \cite{naftali_2022}.
 An effective temperature is frequently used to characterize active or living systems \cite{eff_temp_loi_2008,eff_temp_loi_2011,eff_temp_review_2011,eff_temp_ghosh_2014}, but clearly, it is not generally applicable (e.g., as shown next for force dipoles).